Last Update: September 28, 2022

 If you’ve been a little lax applying sunscreen during the cooler months, it’s time to get back into habit of daily application!
 We know, it’s just one more step in your beauty routine, but it’s also one of the most important.
 The main reason we need sunscreen is to protect our skin from ultraviolet radiation, which the sun gives off at two different wavelengths: UVA and UVB.
 Longer-wave UVA rays penetrate the skin more deeply than UVB, but both can cause sunburns and skin damage, so it’s best to slather on a product that can defend you from both types of rays.

 Have you tried shopping for sunscreen lately?
 It can be so confusing—especially when you pull a conventional bottle from the shelf and run into a handful of ingredients you can’t pronounce or haven’t heard of before.
-Thankfully, Loving Naturals removes the guesswork from choosing the best sunscreen, because each bottle of Clear Body Sunscreen, SPF 30+ is chemical free and made with natural and organic ingredients.
+Thankfully, Loving Naturals removes the guesswork from choosing the best sunscreen, because each bottle of SPF 30 Sunscreen Stick is chemical free and made with natural and organic ingredients.
 As an added bonus, the formula also hydrates skin and goes on clear (goodbye, white streaks!).
 Let’s take a closer look.